 On October 17, 1911, Joseph Anderson Cook, Superintendent of Schools, Columbus, Mississippi, was elected president.
-The University of Southern Mississippi has had only se ven presidents since its founding.
+The University of Southern Mississippi has had only seven presidents since its founding.
 The Board of Trustees elected Claude Bennett president effective October 10,1928.
-On April 23,1933,the Board of Trustees elected Dr. Jennings Burton George as the third president, effective July 1,1933.
+On April 23,1933,the Board of Trustees elected Dr. Jennings Burton Geoge as the third president, effective July 1,1933.
 On June 13, 1945, the Board of Trustees elected Dr. Robert Cecil Cook as the fourth president and he officially assumed office on July 1,1945.
-On October 21, 1954, President Cook submitted his resignation.
+On October 21,1954,President Cook submitted his resignation.
 He served until December 31,1954,and Dr. Richard Aubrey McLemore became acting president on January 1,1955.
-The Board of Trustees, on May 19, 1955, elected Dr. William David McCain as the fifth president.
-He officially assumed office on August 1, 1955, and retired as of June 30, 1975.
-Dr. Aubrey Keith Lucas became the sixth president of the University on July 1,1975, and served until his retirement on December 31,1996, the longest tenure of any president.
+The Board of Trustees, on May 19,1955,elected Dr. William David McCain as the fifth president.
+He officially assumed office on August 1,1955, and retired as of June 30, 1975.
+Dr. Aubrey Keith Lucas became the sixth president of the University on July 1,1975,and served until his retirement on December 31,1996, the longest tenure of any president.
 Dr. Horace Weldon Fleming, Jr., was appointed as the seventh president, assuming office on January 1,1997.

 As has been stated, The University of Southern Mississippi was founded on March 30, 1910, as the Mississippi Normal College.
 On March 7, 1924, the Legislature changed the name to State Teachers College.
-On February 8, 1940,the Legislature changed the name to Mississippi Southern College, and on February 27,1962,the Legislature changed the name to The University of Southern Mississippi.
+On February 8, 1940, the Legislature changed the name to Mississippi Southern College, and on February 27,1962, the Legislature changed the name to The University of Southern Mississippi.

 The Mississippi Normal College did not grant degrees in its early years, but awarded certificates for the completion of certain specified courses of study.
 On April 8,1922,the Legislature authorized the awarding of the Bachelor of Science degree.
 The Bachelor of Music degree was authorized by the Board of Trustees on June 19, 1934.
-The first Bachelor of Arts degree was a warded on August 20, 1940.
+The first Bachelor of Arts degree was awarded on August 20, 1940.
 On May 26, 1947, the Board of Trustees authorized the initiation of graduate work and the awarding of the Master of Arts degree.
 In the years since 1947, the University's graduate programs have developed logically to meet the needs for professional competence beyond the academic measure of the baccalaureate degree.
-Doctoral programs were first authorized by the Board of Trustees on May 20, 1959.
-The administrative and academic organization of The University of Southern Mississippi is divided into the following areas: Office of the University Provost, Vice President for Administrative Affairs, Vice President for Research and Planning, Vice President for Business and Finance, Vice President for Student Affairs, and Director of Intercollegiate Athletics.
-The academic area of The University of Southern Mississippi is organized into the College of The Arts, the College of Business Administration, the College of Education and Psychology, the College of Health and Human Sciences, the College of International and Continuing Education, the College of Liberal Arts, the College of Nursing, the College of Science and Technology, the Honors College, and the Graduate School.
+Doctoral programs were first authorized by the Board of Trustees on May 20,1959.

+The administrative and academic organization of The University of Southern Mississippi is divided into the following areas:Office of the University Provost, Vice President for Research, Vice President for Business and Finance, Vice President for Student Affairs, Vice President for University Advancement, and Director of Intercollegiate Athletics.
+The academic area of The University of Southern Mississippi is or ganized into the College of The Arts, the College of Business Administration, the College of Education and Psychology, the College of Liberal Arts, the College of Nursing, the College of Science and Technology, the Honors College, the Institute of Marine Sciences, and the Graduate School.

 The number of graduates is some measure of the growth of a university.
-The University of Southern Mississippi has awarded 100,114 degrees since the first one was conferred in 1922.
+The University of Southern Mississippi has awarded 103,657 degrees since the first one was conferred in 1922.